 Orlando is the youngest son of the late Sir Rowland de Boys.
 He's also the younger brother of the nasty tyrant Oliver and lover of Rosalind.

 If we think about Orlando's trajectory in the play, he sounds a lot like a troubled teenager.
 He stands up to his bully of a big brother, picks a fight with a bigger guy, runs away to the Forest of Arden, and then tags up all the trees with poems about his girlfriend.
-Still, as is always the case, things are a bit more complicated than this.
+Still, as is always the case, things are a bit more complicated than that.

 Being a Little Brother